LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 ```
 Each time you run the script, a .tree file is generated that stores the last state of the modified diagram.

-## List of the working commands:
+## List of the commands:
-The following commands are correctly implemented and are working inside the script, when the field "Insert command: " appears:
+You can use the following commands to explore, modify or analyze the tree diagram.
+You can input them when the field
+"Insert command: " appears:
 ```
 clear or c
 quit or q